allanabiud/takion/README.md

 ### 📋 Pull List Management

-- **Weekly Activity**: Track upcoming issues and manage your weekly pull list efficiently.
+- **Weekly Releases**: Track upcoming issues and keep up to date with your favourite comic series.
-- **Automated Sync**: Keep your list in sync with Metron-powered data.
+- **Pull Reminders**: Receive weekly notifications about upcoming pull list issues.

 ### 📚 Library Tracking

-- **Collection Management**: Organize your comic book collection with ease.
+- **Collection Management**: Track which comics are in your collection with ease.
-- **Reading Lists**: Create and manage custom reading lists for your favorite arcs, series, or themes.
+- **Reading Lists**: Create custom reading lists, mark issues as read to track your history and export/import lists for sharing.
-- **Reading Progress**: Mark issues as read and keep track of your reading history.
-- **Comprehensive Library Stats**: Gain deep insights into your collection with detailed visualizations and reading metrics.
-- **Personal Ratings**: Rate your issues and see statistics of your collection.
+- **Collection Stats**: Visualize reading metrics and collection insights.

 ### 🔍 Discovery & Organization

-- **Barcode Scanner**: Scan comic barcodes (UPC-A, UPC-E, EAN-8, EAN-13, Code 128) to quickly look up, add, and collect issues.
+- **Barcode Scanner**: Scan comic barcodes to quickly look up, add and collect issues.
-- **Bulk Actions**: Apply pull list, collection, read status, wishlist, and rating changes to multiple scanned issues at once.
+- **Bulk Actions**: Apply pull list, collection, read status, wishlist and rating changes to multiple scanned issues at once.
-- **Wishlist Support**: Keep a separate, organized list of wanted issues.
+- **Wishlist**: Keep an organized list of wanted issues.
 - **Detailed Insights**: View collector-focused stats about your reading habits.

 ### 💾 Backup & Sync

-- **Encrypted Local Backups**: Create AES-256-GCM encrypted backups (.tkbk) of your data with password protection.
+- **Local Backups**: Create backups of your data for safekeeping.
-- **Cloud Sync**: Seamlessly sync your pull list, library, reading logs, favorites, and reading lists across devices via Google Drive.
+- **Cloud Sync**: Seamlessly sync your pull list, library, reading logs, favorites and reading lists across devices via Google Drive.
-- **Real-time Sync**: Changes are automatically synced when the app starts.
-- **Selective Restore**: Choose which data categories to restore from a backup file.
-- **Reading List Export/Import**: Export individual reading lists as .tk files for sharing or archival.

-### 🔔 Notifications

-- **Pull Reminders**: Receive daily notifications (every Tuesday) about upcoming pull list issues.
-- **Schedule Configuration**: Configure notification times and enable/disable from Settings.

-### 📱 App Shortcuts

-- **Dynamic Home Screen Shortcuts**: Long-press the app icon for quick access to My Pulls and Subscriptions (appears after onboarding).

 ---